Synonym(s)

 - Nitrofurantoin

-- Nitrofurazone and others
+- nitrofurazone and others

-Isonicotinamide (tubercle bacteria; neurotoxic)
+Isonicotinamide (tubercle bacilli; neurotoxic)

 - Isoniazid (INH)